Intility/templates/README.md

 # cra-templates
 This repository contains Intility Templates for Create React App.
 In the future teplates for next.js or other frameworks might be included.

+Visit the [Create-React-App Custom Templates docs](https://create-react-app.dev/docs/custom-templates/) for more information.

 ## In this repo
 All templates are published under @intility scope.